akimwong/1_OnPremise/Journey/028/projects/001/Readme.md

 7. If you give the right number in less than 15 opportunities, the computer ask you if you want to play again
 8. If you don't give the right number in your 15 opportunities, the computer tells you "no more opportunities" and the game ends.

+There is no error control against:
+- Input letters instead numbers